FireRedNinja/cs-notes/_posts/2018-01-08-cyber-security-fundamentals.md

 ## Applied
 - Primatives & Schemes not enough for security
-- kes are just numers
+- Key are just numbers

-- alorithms
+- Algorithms
-    - which one to use
+    - Which one to use?

-> data at rest is data tat doesn't "move"
+> Data at rest is data that doesn't "move"

+- Can be solved by crypto
+  - KEM/DEM
+  - Public Key Encryption, Symmetric Encryption...
-- keymanagement is the real issue
+- Key management is the real issue
+  - Public Key Infrastructure: Centralised/Decentralised
+- Expensiveness of Encryption
   - perfect forward secrecy
   - end to end encryption
+  - additional mechanisms to manage permissions

+  > Data in flight is data beign moved from one domain to another

 - Securing data in flight

-    - data in flight is moved from onedomain to another
+- Crypto to construct secure channels
+  - End-2-End Encryption

-- what kevek of the osi am i opperating at
+- what level of the osi am i opperating at
+  - Network Layer has IPSec
+  - Transport Layer has TLS
+  - Application signal, Cryptocat, OTR...

-- key management
+- Keys?

-- wha else is there?
-    - publoc key systems
+  - Centralised/Decentralised

 > DONT IMPLEMENT OR DESIGN YOUR OWN CRYPTO. unless you are a **trained** engineer

 - Theroetically secure != Implementation secure

-- use good standard libraries
+- Use good standard libraries
+-

-- you hav to ook at domain, cost and effort
+- you have to look at domain, cost and effort [keylength.com](http://www.keylength.com)

-[keylength.com](http://www.keylength.com)

-- ISO 27K
+### ISO 27K
-- guidence on howto do things
+- Guidence on how to do things
-- regulation of cryptographic controls
+- Regulation of Cryptographic Controls
-    - what you need to be aware ofwhen implementing
+    - what you need to be aware of when implementing
     - are there import/export restrctions
+    - are there restrictions on using encryptions
+    - law enforced access to encrypted info
+    - get legal advice

-- policies
+- Policies
     - where we are we going to use it
-    - impac of policy
+    - impact of policy
+    - roles and responsibilities
+    - management approach
+    - mobile data
+- key management

 - complience

-- what is your indsutry doing, what are the best practives
+  - national and international Laws
+  - decrees
+  - industrial regulations
+  - codes of conduct
   - stakeholder expectations
+  - contracts/agreements
+  - best practices
+  - company specific policies and standards & guidelines
+  - regulations/administratives orders
 - Laws
     - EU Laws
     - British Laws

 ## Advanced
 - Encryption Schemes